somilg050/rag-aws-bedrock/README.md

-# RAG implementation using AWS Bedrock and LlamaIndex
+# RAG implementation using AWS Bedrock and LlamaIndex/LangChain

 ### Basic RAG application to query our PDFs and fetch relevant answers.
 You need to have a basic understanding of Python for this tutorial.

 Frameworks/Technologies we will use:
 * AWS Bedrock (a fully managed service that makes leading foundation models available through a Unified API)
-* LlamaIndex (a data framework for LLMs that helps developers work with data)
+* LlamaIndex/LangChain (a data framework for LLMs that helps developers work with data)
 * Streamlit (a free, open-source framework that allows users to create and share web apps from Python scripts)